How to Divorce in Washington without Lawyers

 See what most people include in their Agreements with our free download.

-Do I have to live in Illinois before filing for divorce?
+Do I have to live in Washington state before filing for divorce?

-How much does it cost to get divorced in Illinois?
+How much does it cost to get divorced in Washington?

 Do I have to take a parenting class?